adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 # Setup

-Java source code can be run out of the box; however, test code uses JUnit 4.12, so this must be added to the project using Maven or another preferred method.
+Java source code requires Java 8 or better; furthermore, test code uses JUnit 4.12, so this must be added to the project using Maven or another preferred method.
 Python visualization code is included and requires MatPlotLib.
 Download this to your class path with your preferred package manager if needed.